digitalbazaar/forge/README.md

 var rsa = forge.pki.rsa;

 // generate an RSA key pair synchronously
-// *NOT RECOMMENDED* -- can be significantly slower than async and will not
+// *NOT RECOMMENDED*: Can be significantly slower than async and may block
-// use native APIs if available. var keypair = rsa.generateKeyPair({bits: 2048, e: 0x10001});
+// JavaScript execution.
+Will use native Node.js 10.12.0+ API if possible. var keypair = rsa.generateKeyPair({bits: 2048, e: 0x10001});

 // generate an RSA key pair asynchronously (uses web workers if available)
 // use workers: -1 to run a fast core estimator to optimize # of workers
-// *RECOMMENDED* - can be significantly faster than sync -- and will use
+// *RECOMMENDED*: Can be significantly faster than sync.
+Will use native
-// native APIs if available.
+// Node.js 10.12.0+ or WebCrypto API if possible.
 rsa.generateKeyPair({bits: 2048, workers: 2}, function(err, keypair) {
   // keypair.privateKey, keypair.publicKey
 });